ieva-balta/FLAMS/README.md

+# Course Project Notice

+This repository is a **modified fork** of [FLAMS](https://github.com/hannelorelongin/FLAMS), created for coursework as part of the course **Integrated Bioinformatics Project I0U20a** of the **Master of Bioinformatics** programme at **KU Leuven**.

+The goal of the project was to adapt FLAMS to function with **[UniProt](https://www.uniprot.org/) as primary PTM information source**.
+We label this fork as FLAMS v1.2.0, since the position-based search logic remains unchanged and only the database source was modified.
+This project was done by *Ieva Baltā* (ieva-balta), *Maria Jose Caceres Valdiviezo* (majocava), and *Natasya Limanta* (naaattella), under the supervision of *Hannelore Login* (hannelorelongin).

+To acknowledge contributions clearly, any scripts or modules we modified include our names as additional authors alongside the original authors.

 # FLAMS: Find Lysine Acylations & other Modification Sites

-A bioinformatics tool to analyze the conservation of post-translational modifications (PTMs), by means of a position-based search against the Compendium of Protein Lysine Modifications (CPLM database) v.4 and the experimental PTM sites in dbPTM.
-FLAMS is available as command-line tool and as a [web service](https://www.biw.kuleuven.be/m2s/cmpg/research/CSB/tools/flams/).
+A bioinformatics tool to analyze the conservation of post-translational modifications (PTMs), by means of a position-based search against UniProt entries that contain PTM information and are a part of [entries with experimental evidence at protein level](https://www.uniprot.org/help/protein_existence) and where the feature [Evidence Code Ontology (ECO) identifiers](https://www.uniprot.org/help/evidences) are 0000269, 0000314, 0007744, or 0007829.

 # Table of contents